mbarbin/bopkit/editor/README.md

            more.

        --verbosity=LEVEL
            Be more or less verbose.
-Takes over v..
+Takes over v.
 LEVEL must be one of 'quiet', 'app', 'error', 'warning', 'info' or 'debug'.

        --warn-error